 Exporting Grid in Server in Angular Grid Component

-The Grid component provides an option to export grid data to a PDF document on the server side using the Grid server export library.
-This allows you to perform PDF export operations on the server, providing additional security and flexibility.
-To enable server-side PDF exporting, you need to configure the server dependencies and implement the necessary server configuration.
+The Grid component supports exporting grid data to a PDF document on the server using the Grid server export library.
+Server-side PDF export provides enhanced security and flexibility for export operations.
+To enable server-side PDF exporting, configure all required server dependencies and implement appropriate server-side logic.

 Server dependencies

-To enable server-side PDF exporting in the Syncfusion Angular Grid component, you need to include the following dependencies:
+For server-side PDF exporting with the Syncfusion Grid component, include the following dependencies in your server project:

 • Syncfusion.EJ2